 You might tell us about a town where everything remains stuck, because no one dared to do anything different or aspired for more than what they had, so they repeated the same mundane tasks every day.
 But one day, your character decided to stand out.

-Your exposition should set the story up in making the reader understand important elements of the story, usually elements intrinsic to story setting.
+Your exposition should set the stage for the story and make the reader understand important elements intrinsic to the story’s setting.

 Exposition can present in four ways: